 Ripley’s K and cross-K functions

-In spatial statistics, Ripley’s K-function can be used characterize point patterns (i.e. if they’re clustered, dispersed or randomly distributed).
-Basically it tells you whether you observe more/less points within a given radius that it would be expected under complete spatial randomness.
-The bivariate version of the same function basically does the same for marked point patterns (or for two point patterns).
+In spatial statistics, Ripley’s K-function can be used to characterize point patterns (i.e. if they’re clustered, dispersed or randomly distributed).
+Basically it tells you whether you observe more/less points within a given radius than what would be expected under complete spatial randomness.
+The bivariate version of the same function does the same for marked point patterns (or for two point patterns).
 It reports the number of type j events within a given radius of type i events.
 It is calculated as follows:

 Making sense of the function

 And now the fun part begins.
 First step is looking at the observed cross K pattern and the theoretical Poission K curve (under CSR).
 These two curves allow you to assess the relationship between type j (remember Pokéstops?) and i (gym) events.
 An observed cross K curve well above the theoretical K curve means that type j points prefer to cluster around type i points.
 In simple words (referring back to the Pokémon example) this scenario means that Pokéstops are attracted to Pokémon gyms.
 Or we can further tweak the words and say type j events are closer to type i events than it would be expected under complete spatial randomness.
 Either interpretation works.
 Similarly, if the observed cross K-function is below the the Poisson-K, type j events prefer to disadvantage type i events (~Pokéstops would be further from gyms).
 Unfortunately for the bivariate case of K function, it is not easy to test whether the deviation from the theoretical curve is meaningful or not (like if the the curves differ significantly) so in this step it’s enough to rely on your instincts.
 Just get a sense of the the observed pattern, keep in mind what would be expected under CSR and you can interpret your results easily.